 Thomas includes a description of plant classification schemes that is helpful to wrap your mind around.
 Carl Linnaeus made a giant leap forward in the 1700s by ordering different forms of life into the now classic binomial system of genus and species.
 The main focus of Botany in a Day is the family which is the next level beyond genus and species.
 To some degree he also includes the order level which is still very messy and commonly being redefined by further genetic studies.
 Thomas also states that the order level does not often offer enough distinction in regards to identification or ethnobotanical application.
-Beyond order utility in field botany is not often present though it can be fascinating to understand the evolutionary steps that separate those bigger categories of plants.
+Utility in field botany is not often present beyond the level of order, though it can be fascinating to understand the evolutionary steps that separate those bigger categories of plants.

-A lot has changed at the family level especially over the last ten years or so.
-A number of family schemes have been proposed over the years with Robert Thorne (1976, 1992) and Arthur Cronquist (1981, 1988) leading the charge in the modern age.
+A lot has changed at the family level especially over the last fifteen years or so.
+A number of family schemes have been proposed over the years with Robert Thorne (1976, 1992), Arthur Cronquist (1981, 1988) and Armen Takhtajan (1997) leading the charge in the modern age.
 Eventually the work of singular individuals and their students, mostly classifying plants based on physical form, gave way to a worldwide network of people organizing by physical form as well as biochemical and genetic characteristics among others.

 The work of the Angiosperm Phylogeny Group (APG) split up and at times fused together various family treatments from former authors in (2003), 2009 (Chase & Reveal, 2009; Group, 2009) and most recently a few years ago (The Angiosperm Phylogeny Group, 2016).